How elite pitchers have fared after having Tommy John surgery - The Boston Globe

 But in August 2014, Darvish was shut down with elbow inflammation.
 He went through an offseason progression that resulted in a clean bill of health, but then suffered his UCL tear in his first inning of the spring.
 His March 2015 Tommy John surgery resulted in a return about 14½ months later, in May 2016.

-The elite pitchers of the last 20 seasons who required Tommy John amidst dominant runs came back to perform at solid to exceptional levels.
-Once they got through a fully, healthy offseason after their surgeries, John, Carpenter, Hudson, and Wainwright all returned roughly to their prior levels of effectiveness, though it’s worth noting that all leaned heavily on the ability to generate bad contact and groundballs rather than outrageous strikeout rates.
+The elite pitchers of the last 20 seasons who required Tommy John surgery amid dominant runs came back to perform at solid to exceptional levels.
+Once they got through a fully healthy offseason, Carpenter, Hudson, and Wainwright all returned roughly to their prior levels of effectiveness, though it’s worth noting that all leaned heavily on the ability to generate bad contact and ground balls rather than outrageous strikeout rates.

 Advertisement